x0r2d2/openvpn-xor/README.md

 # openvpn-xor
-Openvpn with xor patch applied
+Openvpn with Tunnelblick's xor patch applied

 How to install it quickly on Ubuntu 18.04 amd64: